YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README_TOC.md

 > Is there a [direct ]relationship between these two classes?

-Level 2: Text response:

-> Can you find a better way to express this relationship?

-Text response:

-> Is there a [direct ]relationship between these two classes?

 Level 3: Parametrized response:

 > When creating a generalization between ${wrongSubclass} and ${wrongSuperclass}, make sure to follow the [checks for proper generalization](https://mycourses2.mcgill.ca/).

-Parametrized response:

-> ${wrongSubclass} is not a [direct ]subclass of ${wrongSuperclass}.

-Level 3: Parametrized response:

-> When creating a generalization between ${wrongSubclass} and ${wrongSuperclass}, make sure to follow the [checks for proper generalization](https://mycourses2.mcgill.ca/).

-Parametrized response:

 > ${wrongSubclass} is not a [direct ]subclass of ${wrongSuperclass}.